Of Jellybeans and Elephants

 What Are You Going To Do Next?

-It may surprise you to discover along the way, the client told you they wanted an elephant when they really wanted a platypus.
-How would you discover a platypus met the need if you only delivered an elephant sized iteration?
+It may surprise you to discover that along the way, the client told you they wanted an elephant when they really wanted a platypus.
+How would you discover that a platypus met the need if you only delivered an elephant-sized iteration?

 And this is only one scenario.

-What if you don't know for sure what you want?
+What if you don't know what you want for sure?
 How much money are you willing to spend to discover it?

 Do you prefer 50 iterations of $100 where you can change your mind every $100 and find out you wanted a platypus, not an elephant?

-Or do you prefer 2 iterations of $2500 where you can change your mind twice, but remain committed to some form of an elephant?
+Or do you prefer two iterations of $2,500, where you can change your mind twice but remain committed to some form of elephant?

 What does this look like for you?